Windows PowerShell Format-Table Cmdlet

 = Get-Process | Get-Member -Membertype property

-Note 3: It's not really necessary to introduce a variable, $Proc.
+Note 3: It's not really necessary to introduce the variable $Proc.
 However, one advantage of this technique is that it saves problems with our script word-wrapping to the next line.

-Example 3a: Let us choose some different columns in the output, for example, BasePriority and HandleCount:
+Example 3a: As a result of this research we can choose some different columns in the output, for example, BasePriority and HandleCount: